lpasquale/kEEPER/RunningExample/README.txt

 >> python specGenerator.py 6 1

-When prompted to input positive and negative traces press <Enter>
+When prompted to input positive and negative traces, press <Enter>

 ————————————————————————————————————————————————————————————

-The generated specification is in file spec.txt
+The generated specification is in file spec-h1.txt